IVSoftware/textbox-for-floating-point/README.md

 The [accepted answer](https://stackoverflow.com/a/74894995/5438626) is simple and elegant.
 As I understand it, the scheme relies on changes to the focused state of the control, but if the user types some keys then hits the Enter key there's no guarantee that focus _will_ change.

 So, this post just makes a few tweaks to an already excellent answer by handling [Enter] and adding another nice amenity - a settable/bindable `Value` property that fires `PropertyChanged` events when a new valid value is received (either by keyboard input or programmatically).
+At the same time, it ensures that when the textbox is `ReadOnly` it _always_ displays the formatted value.

 ![screenshot](https://github.com/IVSoftware/textbox-for-floating-point/blob/master/formatted-textbox/Screenshots/single.focused-entry.png)
 Focused entry or re-entry.